Uberspace/lab/source/guide_hasteserver.rst

   [isabell@stardust ~]$ create table entries (id serial primary key, key varchar(255) not null, value text not null, expiration int, unique(key));

-You can also set an ``expire`` option to the number of seconds to expire keys in.
-This is off by default, but will constantly kick back expirations on each view or post.
-All of which are optional except ``type`` with very logical default values.

 Memcached
 -------